akshay-rakheja/Wheat-Seeds-Dataset/README.md

 # Wheat seeds Dataset

 This small dataset is the UCI Seeds Data set (https://archive.ics.uci.edu/ml/datasets/seeds).
-The examined group comprised kernels belonging to three different varieties of wheat: Kama, Rosa and Canadian.
+The examined group is comprised of kernels belonging to three different varieties of wheat: Kama, Rosa and Canadian.
 These are the labels.
 There are 70 elements for each variety of wheat, randomly selected for the experiment.